hackclub/hackclub/workshops/Simple Js Clock/README.md

 ---
-name: 'Javascript Clock'
+name: 'JavaScript Clock'
-description: 'Build a clock using Javascript.'
+description: 'Build a clock using JavaScript.'
 author: '@FaisalSayed'
 ---

-# Javascript Clock
+# JavaScript Clock

 Have you ever wondered how to build a clock?
 Have you ever wanted to build your own clock but didn't because it was hard?
 Well today I'm going to show you how to build one and you know what?
-Its very simple!
+It's very simple!

 ![Image](https://media.giphy.com/media/xT1XGLSb5E1VjIUw4E/giphy.gif)

 It will look something like this (But make sure you do add some custom CSS!) :
 ![Image](https://cloud-azpvjrywa.vercel.app/image.png)

-Here's the [live demo][final_live_demo] and [final code][final_code]
+Here's the [live demo][final_live_demo] and [final code][final_code].

 [final_live_demo]: https://js-css-clock.faisalsayed1.repl.co/
 [final_code]: https://repl.it/@FaisalSayed1/JS-CSS-Clock